filiphric/filiphric.com-new/content/time-travelling-with-replayio/index.md

 This allows us to follow the flow of the information and debug the application much more effectively.
 Not only we can see that something happened, but we can find out more about *why* it happened.

 If you are using React with a state manager such as Jotai or Redux, Replay.io allows you to take a look inside each component’s state.
-The React panel in Replay.io devtools will allow you to view component’s state throghout the whole timeline.
+The React panel in Replay.io devtools will allow you to view component’s state throughout the whole timeline.

 ![React panel](react_panel_brh2oe)